 - High-rise refers to jeans with an extra-long rise.
-These are designed to sit high on the waist (which may mean a smaller waist size than you're used to buying, if you'd previously been wearing jeans nearer to your hips).
-A lot of relaxed-fit jeans are already high-rise, or close to it, but anything with the phrase in the description is going to be particularly long in the rise.
-They're comfortable, and can help conceal weight around the belly, but they're considered fairly unstylish.
+These sit high on the waist (which may mean a smaller waist size than you're used to buying if you'd previously been wearing jeans nearer to your hips).
+Many relaxed-fit jeans are already high-rise or close to it, but anything with the phrase in the description will be particularly long in the rise.
+They're comfortable and can help conceal weight around the belly, but they're considered fairly unstylish.

-- Low-rise are the obvious opposite to high-rise jeans, and are generally reserved for women's jeans.
-Some brands make skinny and regular fit that sit pretty low on the hips, but they aren't usually marketed as low-rise.
-Anything that is marketed as low-rise is going to have some pretty noticeable sag — usually more than you want unless you’re a rapper.
+- Low-rise jeans are the obvious opposite of high-rise jeans and are generally reserved for women's jeans.
+Some brands make skinny and regular fits that sit pretty low on the hips, but they aren't usually marketed as low-rise.
+Anything marketed as low-rise will have some pretty noticeable sag.

-- Loose sometimes gets used interchangeably with “relaxed,” but in some brands it refers instead to a bowed waistband that hangs lower on the body than a straight one.
-You don’t run into them too often, but if you're buying anything called “loose” jeans, make sure you like the fit in the waist.
+- Loose sometimes gets used interchangeably with “relaxed.”
+Still, it refers instead to a bowed waistband that hangs lower on the body.
+If you're buying anything called “loose” jeans, make sure you like the fit in the waist.